 The Foonf has rigid lower anchors for forward facing; this makes installation quite effortless if the child is below the lower anchor limits.
 The newest manual (2014 version) states a lower anchor limit of 35 pounds when forward facing.
 From 35-65 pounds you need to add the seat belt to the lower anchor install if your vehicle manual does not prohibit this type of installation.
 To use the lower anchors, simply pull the adjustment handle at the front of the seat and pull the rigid lower anchor connectors all the way out.
 Then line up the connectors with the lower anchors of your vehicle and push the seat until you hear an audible click.
 The indicator on the connectors then turn from red to green.
 Attach the tether to the vehicle’s tether anchor and you’re ready to go.
 The tether must always be used when installing with the lower anchors.

 Fit to Child

-Meet Olivia.
-She is 5.5, 49 pounds, 45.5 inches tall and using the farthest out crotch position.
-She is right at the highest harness position so she has pretty much outgrown this seat even though she is within the stated limits of the seat.
+This kiddo is 5.5 years old, weighs 49 pounds, and is 45.5 inches tall.
+She’s using the farthest out crotch position.
+She is right at the highest harness position so she has pretty much outgrown this seat even though she is within the stated height and weight limits of the seat.
 Other parents of long torsoed children can empathize.
 She found it comfortable though.

 When installed forward facing with the lower anchors, the Foonf uses revolutionary technology called REACT.
 REACT stands for Rapid Energy Absorbing Crumple Technology.
 The less time that it takes for the child to come to a complete stop, the higher the forces exerted on the child.
 The REACT Safety System allows that sudden change in momentum to happen over a longer period of time through a series of controlled events.
 Foonf is designed to ride down the collision crumpling the aluminum honeycomb and absorbing energy from the collision resulting in less force transferred to the child.